Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Experiments

-Three commonly used datasets, CIFAR10 \citep{krizhevsky2009CIFAR10}, CIFAR100 \citep{krizhevsky2009CIFAR10}, and ImageNet \citep{deng2009imagenet}, were adopted.
+Four commonly used datasets, CIFAR10 \cite{krizhevsky2009CIFAR10}, CIFAR100 \cite{krizhevsky2009CIFAR10}, ImageNet \cite{deng2009imagenet}, and ImageNet-C \cite{hendrycks2019imagenetC} were adopted.
+For ColoredImageNet used here, it was generated by applying the method \cite{reinhard2001ColorTransfer} to transform ImageNet images to match the color styles of target images.
+The target images consist of $20$ samples from the ImageNet test set, resulting in a dataset that is $20$ times the size of the original ImageNet.
 All models were trained using NVIDIA V100 GPUs.
-Details of model structure and parameter settings can be found in Sec. \ref{Sec: Model Settings} of Appendix.

-For model architectures, we employed WRN-28-10 \citep{zagoruyko2016WRN} and its corresponding model weights provided by \href{https://robustbench.github.io/}{RobustBench} for CIFAR10.
-However, for CIFAR100 and ImageNet, due to the absence of model weights from RobustBench, we adopted them from DISCO \citep{ho2022disco} and PyTorch, respectively.
+For model architectures, we followed previous studies to employ WRN-28-10 \cite{zagoruyko2016WRN} and its corresponding model weights provided by \href{https://robustbench.github.io/}{RobustBench} for CIFAR10.
+However, for CIFAR100 and ImageNet, due to the absence of model weights from RobustBench, we adopted them from DISCO \cite{ho2022disco} and PyTorch, respectively.
 For the attacks, we consider PGD-$\ell_\infty$ and AutoAttack, and set the permissible perturbation $\epsilon$ such that $| \epsilon |_\infty \le 8/255$.

-For training the purifier, we pre-trained the MAEP from scratch with the loss in \cref{eq:total_loss} and set the masking ratio $r=0.5$.
-To finetune MAEP, we adopted LoRA \citep{hu2021lora}.
-During inference, the encoder of MAEP remains fixed while the decoder is also fixed but combined with a parallel trainable LoRA module, as illustrated in \cref{fig:mil_flow}.
-The masking ratio, initially set to $r=0.5$, was adjusted to $r=0$ for downstream tasks, resulting in the loss calculation relying solely on purification loss $L^{MAEP}_{purify}$, as reconstruction loss $L^{MAEP}_{recon}$ becomes zero.
-During inference, each result for clean or robust accuracy was obtained by averaging from $5$ runs with varying random seeds.
+To train the purifier, we first pre-trained MAEP from scratch using the loss function defined in \cref{eq:total_loss}, with a masking ratio of $r = 0.5$ and a patch size of 2.
+During inference, the masking ratio was set to $r = 0$ to fully utilize the input for downstream tasks.
+The clean and robust accuracy results were averaged over five runs with different random seeds and followed the non-adaptive setting of DiffPure \cite{nie2022DiffPure}.